 DHCD proactively ensures that all LEP/NEP Communities have the agency's information through its sub-recipients and directly through the agency's website where a fact sheet about the pertinent programs can be found for easy download.
 The program information is available in Amharic, Chinese, Spanish, and Vietnamese.
-DHCD has also ensured that a bilingual interpreter is available at its public hearings.
+DHCD has also ensured that bilingual interpreters are available at its public hearings as needed.